jimmy-linux/jimmy-linux.github.io/index.md

 - [Focusbynum](projects/focusbynum) - the fastest way to access the target window in dwm.
 - [Dwm](projects/dwm) - my version of dwm.

+Click on any of them and check them out.

+## What a good software means to me
+I have my own definition of what a good software is:
+- Free (as in freedom).
+- Open source.
+- Light on resources.
+- Keyboard-driven.
+- Having a CLI client.
+- No decorations.
+- No animations.

-## My mindset
+## Lifestyle
-Here you'll read about how I think and about the base on which I do most of my life decisions.

-### Software
-#### Freedom
-I try to only use free software (as in freedom).
-I'm a fan of the philosophy of the freedom to study, modify and share.

-#### Weight
-I always try to find and use the simplest and most optimized on hardware software.
-I don't need any fancy animations and decorations-I just need a lot of features with the convenient access from keyboard.

-#### Keyboard-drivenness
-I love it when I can do all of my work without lifting my hands off my keyboard with my lovely Keyflux.
-The more I use keyboard for my daily actions the more my mechanical memory is trained to do those things, which leads to automated actions before even fully finished thought.

-#### CLI
-CLI a.k.a. the shell a.k.a. the console is everything.
-I use the console most of the time wherever I can.
-Just because it's scriptable, especially if the tools aren't interactive.
-Because everything I do in the console can be put into a script, aliased, looped, wrapped into a function, or put into the .\*rc file.

-### Hardware
-I use ThinkPad T480.
-I chose this one because some people say it's *the last good thinkpad*.
-And I think I'll be using ThinkPads long after this one, because they are really good.
-I like how they can be easily upgraded and customized.
-Also, for this same reason I use mikrotik routers: you can do literally everything on them-even run docker containers on them.

-#### Keyboard
+I always try to keep my lifestyle active.
+The first thing in the morning should be movement.
+Recovery should be only by movement.
+Excercising is beyond negotiation.
+If commuting somewhere then only by bicycle.
+Also, I try to connect with people as much as possible, and only IRL if possible.

+## What hardware I use
+ThinkPads are great.
+They have a really good integration with Arch Linux.
+And, their keyboards are of high quality, like the laptops themselves.
+Mine's T480.

-Also, I'd like to make my own physical keyboard.
-This project is already described, so going to implement it in the near future.
+Also, going to make my own keyboard which will replace the built-in ThinkPad's keyboard.

-#### Mouse
-What's a mouse?..

-### Lifestyle
-I like to feel good.
-That's why I try to keep my mental and physical health in a good shape.
-I do sport regularly, eat healthy, rest enough, work on my hobbies, if recovery then only physically active, read books.
-Although it's far from consistent.
-Also, love to make new connections.
-So feel free to text me.
-The links are in the end of this page.
+As for a mouse - I use just trackpoint or a trackpad.
+Mouse is just too far away from the keyboard.

 ## My background
 I'm Dmytro Rohiv, born in Rivne, Ukraine.
-Moved to Kyiv at 2025.
-First touched GNU/Linux at 2020.
-Loved to customize everything to my needs.
-Was a fan of visually minimal interfaces.
+Moved to Kyiv in 2025.
+First touched GNU/Linux in 2020.
+Always loved to customize everything to my needs.
+Was a fan of visually minimal but feature-rich interfaces.

 # Links
 - YouTube: [@jim-linux](https://youtube.com/@jim-linux)